bucketfulofsunshine/baldurian-bar-hop/README.md

 ## CREDITS

 * The ever-wonderful [@zenblack](https://github.com/zenblack) for creating the Dwarven Mug BAM.
 And for teaching me the method to create my own.
-I hope I've done your teachings justice, senzei! <3
+I hope I've done your teachings justice, sensei! <3

-* [@dark0dave](https://github.com/dark0dave) for being the silent guardian of ALL my github mods & answering my modding questions. :)
+* [@dark0dave](https://github.com/dark0dave) for being the silent guardian of ALL my github mods & answering my questions. :)

-* [@royalprotector](https://github.com/szaumoor) for continued wisdom & friendship.
+* [@royalprotector](https://github.com/szaumoor) for continued modding wisdom & friendship.